i3-sol/kingsley.sh/content/posts/2020/i-built-a-table.md

         </div>
         <div class="gallery-item">
           <div class="gallery-item__child gallery-item__child--body">
+            <p class="font-weight-bold">It's at about this time I realise I have no idea what I am doing.</p>
             <p>I first started by planing the pieces outside to remove the really rough/sharp pieces to make the pieces more workable.
 I started with the lowest plane setting as to not take off too much patina.</p>
           </div>
           <div class="gallery-item__child gallery-item__child--figure">